PECR · ePrivacy · Direct marketing

 How the soft opt-in differs between Ireland (DPC) and the UK (ICO)

-Both regimes let you market similar products or services to existing customers without fresh consent, and both share the same four conditions: details obtained in a sale or sale negotiation, marketing of similar products or services, an easy opt-out at collection, and an easy opt-out in every message.
-What buyers must document is the regime name, the citation, and how each regulator interprets ‘similar’ and customer recency.
+Both regimes let you market similar products or services to existing customers without fresh consent on the same four conditions (set out in the takeaways above).
+What teams must document is the regime name, the citation, and how each regulator interprets ‘similar’ and customer recency.

 Ireland — S.I.
 336/2011 (DPC)